Dual-Phase Continual Learning: Supervised Adaptation Meets Unsupervised Retention: Experiments

 \subsection{Setup}

 \textbf{Architecture:} We apply DoSAPP to vision-language classification tasks, given their relatively robust knowledge measurement in such tasks.
-CLIP-ViT/B-16 \cite{clip}, is used as backbone.
+To ensure consistency across experiments, CLIP-ViT-B/16 \citep{clip} is used as the backbone in DoSAPP as well as in all the baselines.
 We report the accuracies recorded by the Teacher model.
-We refer to \cite{spu} for hyperparameters selection other than dual momentums, which are given in Appendix \ref{hparams}.
+We refer to \citep{spu} for hyperparameter selection other than dual momentum, which are given in Appendix \ref{hparams}.

-\textbf{Datasets:} We consider five different vision datasets, three fine-grained(\textit{Aircraft}\cite{aircraft}, \textit{CUB}\cite{cub}, \textit{Stanford Cars}\cite{cars}, \textit{Oxford Pets}\cite{pets}, one coarse dataset(\textit{CIFAR100}~\cite{cifar10}) and one out-of-distribution dataset(\textit{GSTRB}\cite{gstrb}).
+\textbf{Datasets:} We consider five different vision datasets, three fine-grained (\textit{Aircraft} \citep{aircraft}, \textit{CUB} \citep{cub}, \textit{Stanford Cars}~\citep{cars}, one coarse dataset (\textit{CIFAR100}~\citep{cifar10}) and one out-of-distribution dataset (\textit{GTSRB} \citep{gstrb}).
 These datasets are chosen primarily based on their initially low zero-shot performance with CLIP pre-trained models.
-To form the continual learning sequences, we split each dataset into 10 subsets with disjoint classes composing 10 tasks.
-For all the datasets, the training data is used in supervised learning phase.
-The test data is divided into 2 splits, namely $\mathcal{D}^u, \mathcal{D}^e$ where $\mathcal{D}^u$ is utilised for test-time unsupervised learning and $\mathcal{D}^e$ is used for evaluation.
+To form the continual learning sequences, we split each dataset into 10 subsets with disjoint classes, composing 10 tasks.
+For all the datasets, the training data is used in the supervised learning phase.
+The test data is divided into two disjoint splits, $\mathcal{D}^u$ and $\mathcal{D}^e$, where $\mathcal{D}^u$ is used for unsupervised test-time learning and $\mathcal{D}^e$ is reserved for evaluation.
+This separation ensures a fair assessment of the method’s generalization performance.